 I’m available to tell stories and deliver workshops at all kinds of historical sites.
 I’ve designed and provided bespoke events such as:

-- Historical walks at Hollingbury Hillfort, Brighton, eg for the Woodcraft Folk
+- Historical walks at a variety of sites (eg Hollingbury Hillfort, Ditchling Beacon) both independently and for groups such as the Woodcraft Folk

 - Sessions on local stories and history for primary schools, eg for Hertford Infant School as part of their “Building Brighton” topic